Gary Chan: Biography

+In December 2021, Chan was re-elected through New Territories North East constituency with 62,855 votes.

 In January 2022, Chan did not raise his right hand when taking the oath while being sworn in as a legislative councillor.

 In October 2022, Chan said he was disappointed that Article 23 security legislation was pushed back and not part of any plan to be introduced in 2022, saying that the national security law was "incomplete."

 On 16 October 2022, Chan said that housing in Hong Kong could be solved, saying "It's the same in Hong Kong..
 The land and housing problem and the gap between the rich and poor are not unsolvable, as long as the SAR government puts in the work and Hong Kong people are united.

 On 25 September 2023, Chan was elected as the chairman of DAB, succeeding Starry Lee.

+In December 2025, Chan was re-elected again through New Territories North East constituency with 41,612 votes.

 Controversies

 Urine inspection

 In a pre-election debate on 2008, Chan proposed to impose mandatory drug tests on teenagers returning from Mainland China, so as to fight against the abuse of narcotics by them.
 The plan was criticised as abusing human rights.